srinivr/kaldi-long-audio-alignment/README.md

 # kaldi-long-audio-alignment
-Long audio alignment using Kaldi.
+Long audio alignment using Kaldi i.e chops a long audio and the corresponding transcript into multiple segments such that the transcripts for smaller segment are correct for the correcpoding audio segment.
+It is useful for ASR training since a long audio takes much more time than multiple small segments which constitute the long audio.

 The algorithm is similar to the one in SAILALIGN toolkit (https://github.com/nassosoassos/sail_align).

 Refer to "A RECURSIVE ALGORITHM FOR THE FORCED ALIGNMENT OF VERY LONG AUDIO SEGMENTS" and "A SYSTEM FOR AUTOMATIC ALIGNMENT OF BROADCAST MEDIA CAPTIONS USING WEIGHTED FINITE-STATE TRANSDUCERS" to get started.